niloufaridani/niloufaridani.github.io/_pages/education.md

 GPA: 3.55/4
 </h3>

-<h3>Thesis: Predicting Eye Gaze Points with Deep Learning</h3>
-Perspective Effect on Shaping Social Interaction Understanding:
+<h3>Thesis: Perspective Effect on Shaping Social Interaction Understanding</h3>
 I study how perspective shifts (from first-person to third-person) affect the perception of social interactions, integrating behavioral and fMRI approaches to gain a deeper understanding of our world.
 I'm also analyzing how stimulus inversion affects dynamic object recognition when recognition relies solely on motion cues using behavioral data.